-The National Center for Health Statistics (NCHS) collects data on annual numbers of births by single year of age of mother and the U.S. Census Bureau produces estimates of the resident population by single year of age for females.
+The National Center for Health Statistics (NCHS) collects data on annual numbers of births by single year of age of mother and the U.S. Census Bureau produces estimates of the female resident population by single year of age.
 Age-specific birth rates (b_x^z) for a given year z are defined as the ratio of (1) births (B_x^z) during the year to mothers at the specified age x to (2) the midyear female population (P_x^z) at that age.
 The total fertility rate (TFR^z) summarizes the age-specific fertility rates for a given year z.
 The total fertility rate for a given year z equals the sum of the age-specific birth rates for all ages x during the year.
 One can also interpret the total fertility rate as the average number of children that would be born to a woman if she were to survive her childbearing years and experience, at each age in her life, the age-specific birth rate of year z.
+There is also a cohort total fertility rate $(CTFR^t)$.
+The cohort total fertility rate for a given cohort born in year t equals the sum of the age-specific birth rates for all ages x in each cohort's lifetime.

-The FERTILITY subprocess combines the historical values of b_x^z and TFR^z and assumed future values of the TFR^z to develop projections of b_x^z .
+The FERTILITY subprocess combines the historical values of b_x^z and the ultimate $CTFR^z$ to develop projections of b_x^z .
 The primary equations of this subprocess are given below:

-$$b_x^z = b_x^z(\cdot) \tag{1.1.1}$$
+$$b_r^z = b_r^z(\cdot) \tag{1.1.1}$$